osch/lua-ljack/doc/README.md

 This binding enables Lua scripting code to registrate ports and to manage port connections and Lua audio processor objects for the JACK Audio Connection Kit.
-Realtime audio processing of the Lua [processor objects](#processor-objects) has to be implemented in native C using the [LJACK C API].
+Realtime audio processing of the Lua [processor objects](#processor-objects) has to be implemented in native C using the [Auproc C API].

 <!-- ---------------------------------------------------------------------------------------- -->
 ##   Module Functions